JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-02-12-distilbert_base_sequence_classifier_qqp_en.md

 ## Description

-This model was imported from `Hugging Face` ([link](https://huggingface.co/assemblyai/distilbert-base-uncased-qqp)) and it's been trained on Quora Question Pairs dataset, leveraging `Distil-BERT` embeddings and `DistilBertForSequenceClassification` for text classification purposes.
+This model has been trained on Quora Question Pairs dataset, leveraging `Distil-BERT` embeddings and `DistilBertForSequenceClassification` for text classification purposes.
 As an input, it requires two questions separated by a space.

 ## Predicted Entities